 In this report, we do three things.
-First, we update our forbearance and performance numbers through July 7, 2022.
-Second, like previous months, we compute expected payment reductions for the two major loan modification programs.2 Since loan mod payment-reduction goals are falling so far short of target, we explore ways to revise existing programs so more mortgages can meet their payment-reduction targets.3 Finally, we continue examining redefault rates on the COVID-19 loss mitigation programs.
-At present, the overall redefault rate for these loans is 11 percent, with substantial variation among investors.
+First, we update our forbearance and performance numbers through September 6, 2022.
+Second, like in previous months, we compute expected payment reductions for the two major loan modification programs.3 Since loan mod payment-reduction goals are falling so far short of target, we explore ways to revise existing programs so more mortgages can meet their payment-reduction targets.4 Finally, we continue examining redefault rates on the COVID-19 loss mitigation programs.
+At present, the overall redefault rate for these loans is 12 percent, with substantial variation among investors.
+It is encouraging that redefault rates have not spiked, as might be expected, but appear to be stabilizing.